Thiago Silva: Fluminense

 Silva returned to football with the help of his former coach, Ivo Wortmann.
 In 2006, Wortmann was signed as a coach by Fluminense and requested to bring Silva with him, despite Silva's health issues.
-On 14 January, Fluminense announced the signing of Silva from Porto.
+On 14 January, Fluminense announced the signing of Silva from Dynamo Moscow.
 Fluminense struggled in the 2006 Brasileirão, finishing 15th out of 20 teams; however, Silva was described as one of the best players in the season.
 It is during this time where Silva developed the nickname of "O Monstro" — Portuguese for "The Monster".

 2007 was a much better year for both Fluminense and for Silva.
 The club finished in fourth place in the 2007 Brasileirão, conceding only 39 goals in 38 matches, enough for the second-best defence in Brazil.
 More importantly, Fluminense managed a historic victory in the 2007 Copa do Brasil, winning the prestigious trophy for the first time.
 Silva played a decisive part in the victory; he started in every match, and scored the opening goal in the quarter-final, as well as the equalising goal in the semi-final.
-Silva's form through the season led him to be selected into Brazilian national team manager Dunga's preliminary squad for the 2007 Copa América.
+Silva's form through the season led him to be selected into Brazil national team manager Dunga's preliminary squad for the 2007 Copa América.
 After winning the Copa do Brasil, Silva was recognised by fans as the best defender in Brazil.
 At the end of the season, he was one of three nominees for the Best Central Defender award, alongside Breno and Fábio Luciano.
 The voting results were unveiled on 4 December, where Silva finished second, behind Breno.